Oppfields/GIGABYTE-Z590-AORUS-PRO-AX-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 10/09/22 – WIP the build boots into the macOS installer but fails 15 mins into the process.
 This document will track the build process and document changes.

-Note: this build follows [dhckdgjs](https://github.com/dhckdgjs/GIGABYTE-Z590-VISION-G-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/blob/main/README.md) Z590 guide but is focused on the GIGABYTE Z590 AORUS PRO AX motherboard.
+Note: this build follows [dhckdgjs](https://github.com/dhckdgjs/GIGABYTE-Z590-VISION-G-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/blob/main/README.md) Z590 guide but is specifically focused on the GIGABYTE Z590 AORUS PRO AX motherboard.

 ## Components